conveyal/scenario-editor/docs/network-setup/index.md

-# Preparing baseline network
+# Preparing a baseline transport network

-Start by gathering [GTFS](../glossary.html#GTFS) files for the transit agencies whose service will be included in your scenarios.
-If there is no GTFS available for your region, as a workaround you can use a valid GTFS feed from somewhere else in the world, follow the steps below, then attempt to [import route alignment shapefiles](../edit-scenario/index.html#importing-modifications-from-shapefiles) representing service in your region.
+Accessibility calculations will be based on the transport network that is set up for your region.
+This includes scheduled transit services as well as the region's network of streets, sidewalks, bikeways, etc. Initially you will set up a baseline network describing your region's normal transit services.
+Later on you will likely want to compare alternative scenarios by creating modifications to the baseline network.

 ## Setting up a new region

-From the initial login page, set up a new region by clicking
+The **region** is a [bounding box](https://wiki.openstreetmap.org/wiki/Bounding_Box) defining the area to be used for accessibility calculations.
+It should generally cover the entire service area of the agency or agencies you will be working with.
+Opportunities and network components outside this area will generally not be considered.

+The regions page, shown after you log in, provides a list of existing regions if any, and the option to create a new region.
+It is also accessible at any later point by clicking the globe icon (<i class="fa fa-globe"></i>).
+From the regions page, set up a new region by clicking:

-<br><span class="btn btn-success"><i class="fa fa-plus"></i> Set up a new region</span>
+<span class="btn btn-success"><i class="fa fa-plus"></i> Set up a new region</span>

-If any regions have already been created, they will be shown in a list below this button.
+Start by using the search bar in the map to automatically locate your city or country by name.
+You can also manually enter coordinates or drag the points defining the bounding box on the map.
+Enter a name for the region and an optional description.

-When setting up a new region, enter a name and specify boundaries by moving the bounding box on the map.
-You must also upload an appropriate OpenStreetMap (OSM) extract in this view, which will serve as the road layer of the transport network.
+You must also upload an appropriate [OpenStreetMap](https://www.openstreetmap.org) (OSM) extract at this point, which will serve as the street layer of the transport network.
+This will be used for any walking or biking segments of a trip as well as for some transfers between stops and stations.
 OSM extracts can be downloaded from services such as [Geofabrik](http://download.geofabrik.de) or [Nextzen](https://metro-extracts.nextzen.org/).
-Note that several formats exist for OSM data.
-We always use the PBF format because it is more compact and faster to process.
+Note that while several formats exist for OSM data, we require the [PBF format](https://wiki.openstreetmap.org/wiki/PBF_Format) because it is more compact and faster to process.
+Your extract should cover your entire service area or region, but not extend unnecessarily far beyond it as that will impact processing time.

 ### Filtering OSM data